Blocking of X in Brazil: Supreme Federal Court investigation

 On 6 April 2024, X Corp. stated that it had received a court order by Alexandre de Moraes to suspend several accounts.
 Elon Musk wrote that he would defy the ruling several hours later and also suggested that users could get around the block by using a virtual private network.
 In response, Moraes said that he was opening an investigation into Musk, which the Associated Press described as focused on "the dissemination of defamatory fake news and ... obstruction, incitement and criminal organization."
 Musk suffered a vampetaço from Brazilians on twitter after his allegations.

 On 17 August 2024, after Moraes threatened to arrest its legal representative, X Corp. announced that it was closing its office in the country and recalled its staff.
 On 28 August, Moraes gave X a 24-hour deadline to appoint a new legal representative or face suspension.
 The summons was issued via a post on X itself.
 The deadline passed without a new representative being named.

 Brazil's Supreme Court suspended the social network in the country after Musk did not meet legal obligations during a crackdown on disinformation.
 The tension grew as Musk refused to block accounts tied to former president Jair Bolsonaro.
 Musk responded by accusing Moraes of undermining democracy.
 On 21 September 2024, Moraes stated in a decision that X had still not fully complied with requirements to lift its suspension and gave it five days to submit additional documents.

+On March 10, 2026, at the request of Prosecutor General of the Republic, Paulo Gonet, Supreme Court Minister Alexandre de Moraes closed the investigation into Elon Musk for alleged obstruction of justice and involvement with digital militias.
+Gonet cited the inexistence of "evidence to support the initial claim of malicious manipulation by the social media X" to justify the request.